kitnil/awesome/README.md

 - [terragrunt](https://github.com/gruntwork-io/terragrunt) - Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules.
 - [delve](https://github.com/go-delve/delve) - Delve is a debugger for the Go programming language.
 - [cobra](https://github.com/spf13/cobra) - A Commander for modern Go CLI interactions
-- [differential-privacy](https://github.com/google/differential-privacy) - Google's differential privacy library.
+- [differential-privacy](https://github.com/google/differential-privacy) - Google's differential privacy libraries.
 - [go-getter](https://github.com/hashicorp/go-getter) - Package for downloading things from a string URL using a variety of protocols.
 - [terraformer](https://github.com/GoogleCloudPlatform/terraformer) - CLI tool to generate terraform files from existing infrastructure (reverse Terraform).
 Infrastructure to Code
 - [go-gitlab](https://github.com/xanzy/go-gitlab) - A GitLab API client enabling Go programs to interact with GitLab in a simple and uniform way